xuandif-cmu/Big_Data_Processing_Toolbox/README.md

   Sonarqube:
   ![Sonarqube](application_screenshots/sonar.png)
 ## 4. Steps
-Steps used to build Docker images and deploy applications on Kubernetes Engine
+Steps used to build Docker images and deploy applications on Kubernetes Engine.

   4.1.
 Build docker images using Dockerfiles and push to docker hub.
 All docker files are under the Docker/ directory. e.g. for jupyter notebook,
   ```